This post contains affiliate links. Please see our disclosure policy.

 Store your Strawberry Topping in an airtight container in the fridge for 1 to 1 and 1/2 weeks.
 See ideas below for desserts to serve it with!

-Recipes to Serve Strawberry Compote With:
+Recipes to Serve Strawberry Compote with:

 - Spoon it over slices of my Lemon Loaf